Phone: (919) 760-8441

 PSY-424 - Theory and Practice in Counseling

-Introduction to the basic concepts and techniques of counseling as applied in clinical and educational settings.
-Intensive class interaction is expected.
-Observation, interviewing, role playing and videotaping are used in the course.
+An introduction to the basic concepts and techniques of counseling as applied in clinical and educational settings.
 A variety of theories are introduced.
-The student is strongly encouraged to take Abnormal Psychology or Theories of Personality before taking this class.
 Junior/senior status.
-Instructor's consent required.
 Prerequisite: PSY-100.

 PSY-430 - History and Systems in Psychology